-Consistent with the strategy adopted by a number of Australian and international financial institutions, the Bank uses suppliers and third party providers to fulfill certain processes, such as the Bank's off-site ATM network and maintenance, data entry and management, loan processing and paper-based clearing and settlement.
-Such outsourcing arrangements are intended to reduce the costs of back office operations and to focus the Bank's efforts on modernizing its operational systems and those areas which have a direct impact on revenue generation, efficiency, customer service and satisfaction.
-As a result of the BIP and Marketplace strategic initiatives, it is likely that more of the Bank's processes, and consequently employee positions, will be considered for transition to strategic partners in the future.
-The exact extent of processes to be transitioned to third party providers is currently under review.
+The Bank uses third party providers to perform business activities, including the provision and maintenance of an off-site ATM network, data entry and management, loan processing and paper-based clearing and settlement.
+During the second half of fiscal 2019, no new business activities were outsourced, although a number of existing outsourcing arrangements were renewed and one existing arrangement was transitioned to a new third party provider.
+Such outsourcing arrangements are intended, as part of the BIP, to reduce the costs of back office operations and to focus the Bank's efforts on modernizing its operational systems and those areas which have a direct impact on revenue generation, efficiency, customer service and satisfaction.
+The BIP strategic initiative is ongoing and may drive further outsourcing of the Bank's processes to third party providers.
+To that end, business activities within the Bank are being reviewed to determine their suitability, and the appropriate scale and scope for outsourcing.